 The traditional siesta has been dying for a while now.
 A higher pressure modern job market means that many people are unwilling or unable to take long breaks, and air conditioning has helped them to work through the hottest part of the day.

 The gradual disappearance of the siesta has not changed the late-night lifestyle, which means the Spanish sleep an average of one hour less per day than other European countries.

-Even before the recent law changes and economic pressures of the past few years, the siesta would hit Madrid and Barcelona much less than in Granada or Salamanca.
-Big supermarkets and department stores in much of the country stay open during the siesta (I don't know why they weren't affected by the old 72-hour-per-week law).
-In winter, when the heat isn't stifling, this can be a good time to go shopping as many Spaniards will stay away during this time.
-But be careful, many stores will be closed and you may struggle to get everything done.
+Even before the law changes and economic pressures, the siesta would be observed in Madrid and Barcelona much less than in Granada or Salamanca.
+Big supermarkets and department stores in much of the country stay open during the siesta.
+In winter, when the heat isn't stifling, this can be a good time to go shopping as some Spaniards will still stay away.